psx-spx/psx-spx.github.io/memorycontrol.md

 If the access is done from code in (uncached) RAM, then 0..4 cycles are added to the Total value (the exact number seems to vary depending on the used COMx values or so).<br/>
-And the purpose... probably allows to define the length of the chipselect signals, and of gaps between that signals...?<br/>

 #### 1F801060h - RAM\_SIZE (R/W) (usually 00000B88h) (or 00000888h)
 ```